-We also aim to help nonprofits to attract and engage donors.
+We aim to attract and engage next gen donors.
 We hear from many employers who say that they want to better understand how to engage employees through purpose.
 The old rewards for employees don’t seem to resonate.
 Brands want more meaningful engagement as well and seek a mechanism to engage.
 We follow groups that curate charities such as the Obama Foundation, where someone can come with one donation that will then get split among many recipients.
 Our platform curates charities and allows people to give instantly and amplify any cause across multiple recipients.

 How are you most differentiated as a service?

 For the individual giver, the key is utility.
 Every donor gets the utility of a donor advised fund combined with social connection and expression about the giver.
 Our giving platform also does not charge our individual donors.
 We monetize as a SaaS business offering to employers and brands that are looking for engaging, impactful solutions through offering matching funds.

 What are the company’s key accomplishments to date?

 Historically donor-advised funds have been offered to wealthy people by firms like Fidelity and Schwab.
 We want to democratize this for everyone.
 Our platform has processed over $3 million in donations and has been used by 30,000 individuals thus far.
 Over 10,000 people have created accounts with us.
 From an impact perspective, every $1 donated has resulted in a 250% increase in the amount that goes to charity.
 In Cauze, we enable matching and the ability to join with others, a system where people increase their contributions organically.
 It is more consistent with how people interact in life.
 We believe that every donation should be social.